 While more common in power recliners, many models from our selection have convenient components that make life a bit easier.
 For example, cozy recliners with cup holders and built-in storage compartments keep drinks and remotes close at hand.
 Some power recliners also have convenient USB ports so you can charge tablets and phones while you're watching TV.

 When comparing a power recliner vs. a manual recliner, there are several factors to think about.
 While both recliner designs share many similarities, the biggest difference between the two is how you move them into position.
-To select the perfect recliner, choose the type of chair that works best for your space and your needs.
+To select the best recliner for your home, choose the type of chair that works best for your space and your needs.

 In This Guide: